tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ### [Area][AreaKDoc]

 Area is the simplest form of a container.
-Its contained components are positioned relative to the top-left corner of the Area.
+Its contained /components are positioned relative to the top-left corner of the Area.
 No further layouting is provided by the Area.

 ### [CardStack][CardStackKDoc]